rubyforgood/playtime/README.md

 Specs can be found in the `spec` folder, and they follow the typical `rspec` directory structure.
 Some notes:

-  - We're using FactoryGirl to generate objects, and those files can be found in `spec/factories/<plural_model_name>.rb`.
+  - We're using FactoryBot to generate objects, and those files can be found in `spec/factories/<plural_model_name>.rb`.

   - Support files, including helper methods, gem initialization/configuration,